oldcoder01/api-gateway-proxy-mini/README.md

 - `GET /status`
   - Returns basic health/status info about the service.

 - `GET /items`
   - Returns all items from the `items` table in Postgres.

+- `GET /items/{id}`
+  - Returns a single item by numeric id.
+  - Response:
+    - `200` with item JSON if found.
+    - `404` if the item does not exist.

 - `POST /items`
   - Creates a new item in the database.
   - Request body (JSON):